-In Fall 2017, the Teaching Excellence and Achievement program, a program of the U.S. Department of State Bureau of Educational and Cultural Affairs and implemented by IREX, will provide unique opportunities to further expertise in the teaching of English as a Foreign Language or Science for 21 Fellows from 18 countries, enhance their abilities in student-centered inquiry and project-based teaching and instructional design and assessment, and help them to develop important skills in teacher-leadership to support their work across their teaching careers.
+In Fall 2017, the Teaching Excellence and Achievement program, a program of the U.S. Department of State Bureau of Educational and Cultural Affairs and implemented by IREX, provided unique opportunities to further expertise in the teaching of English as a Foreign Language or Science for 21 Fellows from 18 countries, enhanced their abilities in student-centered inquiry and project-based teaching and instructional design and assessment, and helped them to develop important skills in teacher-leadership to support their work across their teaching careers.

-Fellows will spend four of their six weeks on campus at Appalachian, engaged in a common core of teaching- related classes, information and communication technology classes, and discipline-specific workshops in science or English teaching.
+Fellows spent four of their six weeks on campus at Appalachian, engaged in a common core of teaching- related classes, information and communication technology classes, and discipline-specific workshops in science or English teaching.

-The program will also include approximately two weeks of field experience within one of four public high schools in our region.
+The program also included approximately two weeks of field experience within one of four public high schools in our region.
 In field sites, Fellows lived, worked, and taught, full-time, in an American classroom setting, paired with an experienced US partner teacher.
-All schools are located in neighboring counties to Appalachian's ‘home’ county (Watauga).
-During this time (9 school days plus one weekend) Fellows will be fully involved, via their American partner teachers, in all aspects of daily life at an American High School.
+All schools were located in neighboring counties to Appalachian's ‘home’ county (Watauga).
+During this time (9 school days plus one weekend) Fellows were fully involved, via their American partner teachers, in all aspects of daily life at an American High School.